ExallRoofing/WorkFlowLogic/content/collections/pages/home.md

 title: Home
 template: home
 updated_by: 1
-updated_at: 1764521982
+updated_at: 1764566900
 hero_title: 'Automate Your Business.
-Unlock Your Time.'
+Save Hours Every Week.'
 hero_sub_heading: 'We build workflows and systems that run your business automatically, 24/7.'
 hero_cta_button_text: 'Book a Free Expert Call'
 what_we_automate: